THE MUDDLE FAMILIES

 When he was 23 years old George married 17-year-old Elizabeth Moore, known as Betsey, on 1 December 1846 at St Mary-on-Allyn Church (St Mary the Virgin Church) on the Upper Allyn River to the north of Gresford in New South Wales, which was in Houghton Parish.
 Elizabeth was the daughter of John and Elizabeth Moore; she had been born at Cranage in Cheshire, England on 15 June 1829, and baptised by the Preston Brook Circuit of the Primitive Methodist Connexion on 29 March 1830.
 In 1839, when she was 9 years old, Elizabeth emigrated from England to New South Wales with her parents, her brother Thomas and her sister Sarah on the Hero of Malown.
 See the page headed ‘George & Elizabeth Muddle’s Family’ for the rest of their lives and details of their family.

-Isaac and Amelia’s eldest child (Isaac’s second) was Luke Gorringe/Muddle who was born at Mayfield in Sussex on 29 June 1826, and baptised at St Dunstan's Church in Mayfield on 23 July 1826 as the illegitimate son of Amelia Gorringe.
+Isaac and Amelia’s eldest child (Isaac’s second) was Luke Gorringe/Muddle who was born at Mayfield in Sussex on 29 June 1826, and baptised at the Parish Church of St Dunstan in Mayfield on 23 July 1826 as the illegitimate son of Amelia Gorringe.
 Then 3½ months after his birth Luke's mother married his father, Isaac Muddle, who was named as his father in a Maintenance Order.
 In 1838 Luke, at the age of 11, emigrated from England to New South Wales, with the rest of the family, on the William Metcalfe.

 When he was 30 years old Luke married Eliza Purnell, who was probably about 16, on 8 September 1856 in Dungog registration district in New South Wales.
 Eliza was the daughter of John and Elizabeth Purnell, and the sister of the Harriet Purnell who was to marry Luke's brother James in 1867.
 See the page headed ‘Luke & Eliza Muddle’s Family’ for the rest of their lives and details of their family.

-Isaac and Amelia’s second child (Isaac’s third) was William Muddle, known as Bill, who was born at Buxted in Sussex in March 1828, and baptised at St Margaret the Queen Church in Buxted on 29 June 1828.
+Isaac and Amelia’s second child (Isaac’s third) was William Muddle, known as Bill, who was born at Buxted in Sussex in March 1828, and baptised at the Parish Church of St Margaret the Queen in Buxted on 29 June 1828.
 Then in 1838 William, at the age of 10, emigrated from England to New South Wales, with the rest of the family, on the William Metcalfe.

 When he was 24 years old William married 24-year-old Elizabeth Creighton at St Paul’s Anglican Church in Kincumber, which is about 30 miles north of Sydney, in New South Wales on 21 July 1852.
 Elizabeth was the daughter of Robert and Eliza Creighton; she had been baptised at Downpatrick in Ireland on 1 March 1828, and she had migrated to Australia on the Jessie arriving on 19 February 1839.
 See the page headed ‘William & Elizabeth Muddell’s Family’ for the rest of their lives and details of their family.

-Isaac and Amelia’s third child (Isaac’s fourth) was Harriett Muddle who was born at Buxted in Sussex in December 1829, and baptised at St Margaret the Queen Church in Buxted on 21 March 1830.
+Isaac and Amelia’s third child (Isaac’s fourth) was Harriett Muddle who was born at Buxted in Sussex in December 1829, and baptised at the Parish Church of St Margaret the Queen in Buxted on 21 March 1830.
 Then in 1838 Harriett, at the age of 8, emigrated from England to New South Wales, with the rest of the family, on the William Metcalfe.

 When she was only 16 years old Harriett married 30-year-old Henry Lee at Allynbrook in Houghton Parish in New South Wales on 21 June 1846.
 Henry was the son of James and Charlotte Lee, and he had been baptised at Hemel Hempstead Church, Hertfordshire, England on 5 October 1815.
 He was convicted of stealing lead at Hertford Quarter Sessions on 2 January 1837 and sentenced to transportation for 7 years.
 He sailed on the Asia from Torbay in Devon on 4 August 1837 and arrived at Sydney in New South Wales on 2 December 1837.